avieks/urltitle/README.md

 URLTitle
 =========

-A script for Eggdrop IRC bot that detects URLs from public messages on channels and prints out their title
+A script for Eggdrop IRC bot that detects URLs from public messages on channels and prints out their title.<br>
+Modified by avieks.

+Version Log:<br>
+0.11b&nbsp;&nbsp;&nbsp;&nbsp;Add the option to ignore pages and remove "Title: " from the output.<br>
+···

 Installation
 ------------